-Most Canadians and Americans when visiting Australia usually opt to visit North Queensland.
-This region is the home of 2 World Heritage listed sites the Great Barrier Reef and the Daintree Rainforest ( the oldest rainforest in the world).
+Most Canadians and Americans when visiting Australia usually opt to visit the Cairns and the Great Barrier Reef in Queensland.
+This region is the home of 2 World Heritage-listed sites the Great Barrier Reef and the Daintree Rainforest (the oldest rainforest in the world).

 There are many things to know about this region before considering a trip up to this area.

-2/ How long do you wish to stay in this region for?
+2/ How long do you wish to stay in this region?
 I would recommend 5 days at a very very minimum.
 It is quite easy to spend over 2 weeks in this area and still have plenty to do.

 Beach relaxing?
 Cane Toad racing?
 Nocturnal Wildlife spotting?

-When deciding what to look for when visiting Cairns and the Great Barrier Reef Queensland Australia please contact us and check out the links below.
+When deciding what to look for when visiting Cairns and the Great Barrier Reef Queensland Australia please contact us by clicking the link below.